+For the rarefied dataset, there were no discernible differences in assemblage composition in the CAP analysis for the 12S primer (Fig.9A).
+One sediment replicate is driving most of the difference (CAP1=86%) with the overrepresentation of many tropical species, likely tag-jump contaminants.
+The PERMANOVA result showed a relatively weak effect overall (R2 = 0.38; p = 0.05), with the pairwise test showing a relatively weak effect for the NF versus PF comparison (R2 = 0.20), followed by stronger effects in the sediment comparisons (NF vs. Sed: R2 = 0.41; PF vs. Sed: R2 = 0.31) (Table 3).
+The lack of significant differences between the filtration and sediment protocols could have been driven by the loss of three sediment replicates when rarefying the dataset.

-When using the eDNA index, the CAP analysis for the 12S primer showed that many of the species driving the differences in assemblage composition were the tropical species that are coming from the tag-jumping contamination (Fig. S6).
-For example, we see overrepresentation in the sediment samples of Stegastes nigricans and Caranx melampygus; and in the no freezing water samples, Sphyraena barracuda.
-Nevertheless, we also see some other species that are known to be found in the lagoon, such as the Eucyclogobius newberryi, being mostly overrepresented in the water samples compared to the sediments; and Gila orcutii, overrepresented in the no freezing protocol.
+When using the eDNA index, the CAP analysis for the 12S primer showed that many of the species driving the differences in assemblage composition were the tropical species that are coming from the tag-jumping contamination (Fig. S5A).
+For example, we see overrepresentation in the sediment protocol of Stegastes nigricans and Caranx melampygus; and in the NF protocol, Sphyraena barracuda.
+Nevertheless, we also see some other species that are known to be found in the lagoon, such as the Eucyclogobius newberryi, being mostly overrepresented in the filtration protocols (NF and PF) compared to the sediments; and Gila orcutii, overrepresented in the NF protocol.
 Two species of dubious taxonomic assignment are also overrepresented in the sediment: Phoxinus phoxinus (as discussed in the previous ‘Diversity’ section); and Acanthogobius flavimanus, which is a species of goby native to Asia, but that has been recorded previously in California estuaries (Nico et al., 2022).
-The PERMANOVA results were not significant (p = 0.067).

-For the rarefied dataset, the CAP analysis was not able to recover any differences in assemblage composition for the 12S primer for any of the protocols (Fig. S5).
-One sediment replicate is driving most of the difference (CAP1=86%) with the overrepresentation of many tropical species, likely tag-jump contaminants.
-The PERMANOVA results were at the threshold of significance (p = 0.05), but the pairwise test was not significant for any protocol comparison (Table 2).
-The lack of significant differences between water and sediment samples could have been driven by the loss of three sediment replicates when rarefying the dataset.
+The PERMANOVA result showed a weaker effect than in the rarefied dataset (R2 = 0.21; p = 0.055), including for the pairwise comparisons (Table 4).

-For the rarefied 16S primer dataset, the different protocols showed significant differences in assemblage composition.
-The first axis explains most of the total variation (CAP1=86%), with the tidewater goby being the most underrepresented in the sediment compared to the water samples, especially in the no freezing protocol (Fig. 6).
-Sediment samples were also slightly overrepresented by a few other species compared to water samples.
-One of them was identified as Candidatus Nitrosopelagicus brevis, which is a species of ammonia-oxidizing archaea (Thaumarchaeota) found mainly in the epi- and upper mesopelagic environments of the open oceans (Santoro et al., 2015).
+For the rarefied 16S primer dataset, the different protocols showed discernible differences in assemblage composition in the CAP analysis.
+The first axis explains most of the total variation (CAP1=96%), with the tidewater goby being the most underrepresented in the sediment compared to the filtration protocols (NF and PF), especially in the NF protocol (Fig. 9B).
+The sediment protocol was also slightly overrepresented by a few other species.
+One of them was identified as Nitrosopelagicus brevis, a species of uncultured “Candidatus”, ammonia-oxidizing archaea (Thaumarchaeota) found mainly in the epi- and upper mesopelagic environments of the open oceans (Santoro et al., 2015).
 There are also two species of Monomorphina, (M. pyrum and M. pseudonordstedti) that belong to the Euglenaceae family, a group of eukaryotic flagellates found in freshwater environments.
 Lastly, there is Elphidium williamsoni, a foraminifera belonging to the family Elphidiidae found in tidal flats of the North Sea.
-CAP2 is representing the remaining variation (14%) found between the water protocols, with the most distinguishing species being the Guillardia theta, a species of flagellate algae belonging to the family Geminigeraceae, overrepresented in the pre-freezing protocol.
-The PERMANOVA result was significant for the 16S primer (p = 0.001), as well as for all the pairwise comparisons (Table 2).
+CAP2 identifies the variation (14%) differentiating the filtration protocols, with the most distinguishing species being the Guillardia theta, a species of flagellate algae belonging to the family Geminigeraceae, overrepresented in the PF protocol.
+Most of these species were also recovered in the DESeq2 and ALDEx2 analyses, with the exception of both Monomorphina species.
+The PERMANOVA result showed a relatively large effect (R2 = 0.69; p = 0.001), as well as for all the pairwise comparisons (R2 > 0.5; Table 3).